-The Benefits of The Run Walk Method
+The Benefits of The Run-Walk Method for Beginners

 To make the most out of this method, take the walk breaks before fatigue starts to set in.